edwalk/portfolio-customer-data/README.md

 The aim of this segment of the project is to create a dashboard that could hypothetically be used by the business to monitor their online shop activity daily, based on the data gathered in this dataset.
 While the dataset used here is static, the dashboard will be created in a way that would allow for ongoing updates to the dataset, simulating a live business environment where the online shop customer sales data would be updated at regular intervals.

+### Skills displayed
+- Data Source insertion in PowerQuery
+- Data normalization and cleaning in PowerQuery
+- Pivot Tables
+- Pivot Charts
+- Dynamic Formulas & data points
+- Dashboard Design
+- Business analysis

-The dashboard will aim to show the following:
+The dashboard displays the following:

 ### Customers

 - Average age
 - Age group breakdown
 - Gender split
+- Average Time since last purchase
-- Count of lapsed one-off customers (people with a single purchase over 6 months ago)
+- Proportion of returning customers (more than a single purchase)
+- Proportion of single-purchase customers (only 1 purchase)
-- Count of lapsed returning customers (people with more than one purchase, last active over 3 months ago)
+- Proportion of active returning customers (people with more than one purchase, with their last purchase made less than 90 days ago)
-- Count of active returning customers (more than one purchase, last purchase less than 1 month ago)
+- Proportion of lapsed returning customers (people with more than 1 purchase, with their last purchase made more than 90 days ago)
-- Count of new customers (single purchase made in the last month)
+- Proportion of new customers (people with a single purchase within the last 90 days)
+- Proportion of lapsed new customers (people with a single purchase more than 90 days ago)

 ### Total Sales
 - Count
+- Average number of sales per customer

 ### Latest Sales
 - Average amount of latest purchase per customer
 - Breakdown of different payment methods used
-- Count of latest sales involving voucher usage
+- Proportion of latest sales involving voucher usage
 - Average time spent on website
 - Breakdown of different browsers used
-- Count of newsletter subscribers
+- Proportion of newsletter subscribers

 Because the data does not include purchase details outside of the latest purchase made by a customer, it is not possible to provide aggregate data on elements such as voucher usage, newsletter subscription status or time spent on website for the entire purchase history of each customer.